Home / Know Your Rights / Virginia

 ⚠️

-⚠️ Imposing a fine at the same time as the first notice — without a cure period — is a procedural violation of §55.1-1819.
+⚠️ A fine imposed simultaneously with the first notice — with no cure period — is a procedural violation of §55.1-1819(C).

 ⚠️